-(1) Before Notice of Appeal.
-If a party entitled to appeal dies before filing a Notice of Appeal, any person permitted by law to do so may file the Notice of Appeal within the time limit in Rule 4 (Filing of Appeal; Docketing; Copy of Board Decision).

-(2) After Notice of Appeal.
+- (1) Before Notice of Appeal.
+If a party entitled to appeal dies before filing a Notice of Appeal, the Notice of Appeal may be filed within the time limit in Rule 4 (Filing of Appeal: Docketing; Copy of Board Decision) by any person permitted by law to do so. - (2) After Notice of Appeal.
 If a party dies after a Notice of Appeal is filed or while a proceeding is pending in the Court, the personal representative of the deceased party's estate or any other appropriate person may, to the extent permitted by law, be substituted as a party on motion by such person.
-Any party or representative who becomes aware of the appellant's death shall notify the Court of the death of an appellant and proceedings will then be as the Court directs.
+Any party or representative who becomes aware of the appellant's death shall notify the Court of the death of an appellant, and proceedings will then be as the Court directs.

-(b) Substitution for Other Causes.
-If substitution of a party in the Court is necessary for any reason other than death, the Court may order substitution on its own initiative or on a party's motion.

-(c) Death or Separation From Office of Public Officer.
-When a public officer is a party in an official capacity and during the proceedings dies, resigns, or otherwise ceases to hold office, the proceedings are not stopped and the public officer's successor is automatically substituted as a party.
+- (b) Substitution for Other Causes.
+If substitution of a party in the Court is necessary for any reason other than death, the Court may order substitution on its own initiative or on a party's motion. - (c) Death or Separation from Office of Public Officer.
+When a public officer is a party in an official capacity and during the proceedings dies, resigns, or otherwise ceases to hold office, the proceedings are not stopped, and the public officer's successor is automatically substituted as a party.
 Proceedings following the substitution will be in the name of the substituted party, but any misnomer not affecting the substantial rights of the parties will be disregarded.

-Rule 44: Judicial Conference
+RULE 44.
+JUDICIAL CONFERENCE

-(a) Purpose.
-Pursuant to 38 U.S.C. § 7286, there shall be convened, at such time and place as the Chief Judge designates, a conference to consider the business of the Court and to recommend means of improving the administration of justice within the Court's jurisdiction.
+- (a) Purpose.
+Pursuant to 38 U.S.C. § 7286, there shall be convened, at such time and place as the Chief Judge designates, a conference to consider the business of the Court and to recommend means of improving the administration of justice within the Court's jurisdiction. - (b) Committee.

-(b) Committee.
 The Chief Judge will appoint a Judicial Conference Planning Committee to plan and conduct the conference.
-The Planning Committee may appoint such subcommittees as may be necessary to ensure the efficient operation of the conference.
+The Planning Committee may appoint such subcommittees as may be necessary to assure the efficient operation of the conference. - (c) Attendance.

-(c) Attendance.
 The Chief Judge presides at the conference.
-All persons admitted to practice before the Court, and such other persons as are designated by the Chief Judge, may be members of and participate in the conference.

-(d) Registration Fee.
-Each member of the conference other than Judges of the Court shall pay a registration fee in an amount fixed by the Court to defray expenses of the conference.
+All persons admitted to practice before the Court, and such other persons as are designated by the Chief Judge, may be members of and participate in the conference. - (d) Registration Fee.
+Each member of the conference other than judges of the Court shall pay a registration fee in an amount fixed by the Court to defray expenses of the conference.
 The Chief Judge may excuse the payment of the fee in individual cases.
-These fees are governed by 38 U.S.C. § 7285.

-(e) Responsibility of the Clerk.
-The Clerk is responsible for receipt and disbursement of conference funds, for all conference records and accounts, and for conference staff support, and performs such other duties pertaining to the conference as may be directed by the Chief Judge.

-(f) Delegation.
-The Chief Judge may delegate any or all of his or her responsibilities to another Judge of the Court.
+These fees are governed by 38 U.S.C. § 7285. - (e) Responsibility of the Clerk.
+The Clerk is responsible for receipt and disbursement of conference funds, for all conference records and accounts, and for conference staff support, and performs such other duties pertaining to the conference as may be directed by the Chief Judge. - (f) Delegation.
+The Chief Judge may delegate any or all of his or her responsibilities to another judge of the Court.

-Rule 45: Duties of Clerk
+RULE 45.
+DUTIES OF CLERK